labgm/SATIN/README.md

 In some cases when using the Linux OS, you may need to install GLIBC.
 When required, an error message may occur when trying to run the application.
 > Error message: "**version GLIBC_{VERSION} not found..**"

-* In this case, you need to install GLIBC.
+* In this case, you need to install a specific version of GLIBC.
 ```sh
 wget http://ftp.gnu.org/gnu/libc/glibc-{VERSION}.tar.gz
 tar -xvf glibc-{VERSION}.tar.gz